-- Verifying less than 13.0 mm of rut at 15,000 passes during Hamburg testing. - A review of the submitted mix design documents to ensure all applicable design and aggregate requirements have been met; and, - Testing of the submitted aggregate for conformance with Subsection 701.03.
+- Verifying less than 13.0 mm of rut in accordance with Table 701-17 during Hamburg testing. - A review of the submitted mix design documents to ensure all applicable design and aggregate requirements have been met; and, - Testing of the submitted aggregate for conformance with Subsection 701.03.